This short autobiography outlines how my life has unfolded thus far.

 In the early 1990s I also finally admitted I was quite psychic.
 I had known this since I was about 23 but I'd always struggled with it.
 Finally I let go, permitted it and my psychic work lifted off.
 Not channelling - though I could do it - but in the area of providing insight, problem-solving, healing and simply knowing things - what my friend Sig Lonegren calls 'gnowing'.
 I don't make a big deal about this, but it is a core part of my work.

 Another development was my involvement in crop circle research.
-I saw them as a visitation from other worlds, a kind of close encounter where the energy-fields of other worlds were being imprinted in ours.
+I saw them as a kind of close encounter where the energy-fields of other worlds were being imprinted in ours.
 I pursued this for 20 years from 1990, and it has been a privilege and blessing to play a part in this crucial historic development, the importance of which will probably take decades to emerge.
 My capacity to handle the contradictions of left- and right-brained perception came very useful here.
 Many struggled with this, but I and a few others stayed steadily anchored in a deep-level, off-Earth understanding of the meaning of these things.

 During the 1980s and 1990s I worked as a counsellor, spiritual teacher, writer and a prominently active person in Glastonbury and further afield.
 I did speaking tours of USA, Australia and NZ and acted as something of a spokesperson for Glastonbury.
 I was the town's webmaster from 1996-2005, running the IsleofAvalon website, at the time one of Britain's leading small-town websites.
 In Glastonbury we also were pioneers in community Internet development.